alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 Follow the instructions in the [transition-config README][transition-config].

-### 2) Getting a list of old URLs
+### 2) Get a list of old URLs

 In order for us to redirect anything but the homepage, we need a list of URLs for the old site so that they can be mapped.
-In the past, this is something GDS did for the organisation as it requires a fair bit of technical skill and experience.
+In the past, this is something GDS did for the organisation as it requires some technical skill and experience.

 Getting traffic logs from a transitioning organisation is the best